Sculpture: '61 Mortal Decisions (Modern Installation sculptures)' by Deanna Pindell

 61 refers to a study by arboreal ecologist Dr. Nalini Nadkarni, in which she and her graduate students surveyed the trees on Earth, and as of New Year?s morning 2008, counted 61 trees per person on this planet.

 16 ft x 19 ft x 22 ft (height x width x depth)

 approx: 4.88 x 5.79 x 6.71 m

 rubber innertubing; ceramic ; fir rounds; glass jars; artifacts

 Indoors only (finish and/or material and/or size may be unsuitable for the garden)

-If you would like to contact us about this sculpture or sculptor for any reason including commission discussion then please click the button below.
+If you would like to contact us about this sculpture for any reason including commission discussion then please click the button below.